ixqifeba/ixqifeba.github.io/content/posts/puberty.1.md

 I'm asked to move out.

 There is an
+indelible
-harshness here,
+harshness here.

-but
+But,
-I must admit, also
+I must admit as well,
+begrudingly,
 an inviting road
 pinned to
 some distant horizon.